 In the decades following the war, as society underwent change, so too did the school.
 Women teachers became part of the staff, cadets finished, a senior uniform was introduced, and a wider range of sporting and cultural activities became part of the expanding co-curricular programme.

-In 1981, Firth House was demolished making way for a new Sports Centre.
+In 1981, Firth House was demolished, making way for a new Sports Centre.
 In 1987, an equally impressive Arts Centre was opened, including a large music suite and theatre.
-In 1992, the Computer Technology Centre was opened.
-In 2001, the Rees-Thomas Science Block was opened and 2003 saw the opening of a student services centre and the Girvan Library.
-That was followed by the opening of the new Language Block, the Frank Crist Centre which incorporates the Sports Academy and International Students’ Centre.
+In 1992, the Computer Technology Centre was established.
+In 2001, the Rees-Thomas Science Block was opened and 2003 saw the introduction of a student services centre and the Girvan Library.
+That was followed by the opening of the new Language Block and the Frank Crist Centre which incorporates the Sports Academy and International Students’ Centre.

 Today, Wellington College is one of the top performing academic schools in the country.
-From 2011-2016, the College has led the country in the number of NZ Scholarships awarded.
+From 2008 to 2017, the College has overall, during this time, led the country in the number of NZ Scholarships awarded.

-While many still lament the loss of charm and grandeur that disappeared with the demolition of the ‘Old School’, it is nevertheless true that the new buildings and grounds continue to meet the needs of today’s 1650 students with the same dignity and distinction which have been a tradition at Wellington College for 150 years.
+While many still lament the loss of charm and grandeur that disappeared with the demolition of the ‘Old School’, it is nevertheless true that the new buildings and grounds continue to meet the needs of today’s 1750 students with the same dignity and distinction which have been a tradition at Wellington College for just over150 years.

 The history of the College is preserved through the Wellington College Archives.